Venezuelans: Demography

 made Venezuela the sixth-most populous country in Latin America (after Brazil, Mexico, Colombia, Argentina and Peru).
 Approximately more than one million (4-6% of the total population) are living in other countries.
+Due to the worsening economic conditions in Venezuela, there are 100,000 Venezuelans living in neighbouring Guyana and larger numbers living in Peru, Colombia, Brazil, Ecuador, the USA, Trinidad and Tobago, Chile and Panama.

 More than ninety percent of the Venezuelans live in urban areas – a figure significantly higher than the world average.
 The literacy rate (98 percent) in Venezuela is also well above the world average, and the rate of population growth slightly exceeds the world average.
 A large proportion of Venezuelans are young, largely because of recent decreases in the infant mortality rate.
 While 30 percent of the people are 14 years old or younger, just 4 percent are aged 65 or older.